 Acadian's forest planning and operations for the NB Timberlands and management of the Crown Timber License have been third-party certified to the Sustainable Forestry Initiative® since 2000 by QMI /SAI Global.
 In 2011, the NB Timberlands successfully completed an upgrade audit to the new SFI® 2010-2014 standard by QMI/SAI and Katahdin Forest Management was certified to the SFI® 2010-2014 Standard by NSF.
 Third party sustainable forestry surveillance audits are conducted annually and full re-registration audits occur every three years.
+In 2012, both the NB Timberlands and Katahdin Forest Management were successful in passing their surveillance audits.
 Third party certifications provide the general public, Acadian's customers and environmental groups with knowledge that the assets are well managed in accordance with industry best practice.
 The SFI program is a comprehensive system of principles, objectives and performance measures developed by foresters, conservationists and scientists, designed to assure the sustainability of forests for current and future generations.
 This standard includes requirements for the protection of wildlife, plants, soil and water quality.